STEllAR-GROUP/stellar-ideas/abstracts/2020/rostam.md

 # Heterogeneity in Action

-Al has already done all the work, we just need to run some application on Rostam:
+@akheir has already done all the work, we just need to run some application on Rostam:

 ## Contribution